Giant Schnauzer

 Giant Schnauzer Health

-- Osteochondritis Dissecans (OCD): This developmental condition occurs when cartilage does not turn to bone as it should during the growth process.
-This can result in pain and limping in young Giant Schnauzer puppies, often those 3 to 9 months of age.
+- Osteochondritis dissecans: This developmental condition occurs when joint cartilage doesn’t turn to bone as it should during the growth process.
+Osteochondritis dissecans results in pain and limping in young Giant Schnauzer puppies, often between 3– 9 months of age.
 Surgery may be needed.

 Giant Schnauzer History

-Similar to the Belgian Bouvier des Flandres, Giant Schnauzers were originally bred to drive cattle from farm to market.
-The breed gained popularity after World War I and, since then, Giant Schnauzers have been trained to serve as police dogs, military dogs and search and rescue dogs.
+Similar to the Belgian Bouvier des Flandres, Giant Schnauzers were originally bred to drive cattle.
+They gained popularity after World War I and, since then, brave Giant Schnauzers have been trained to serve as police dogs, military dogs, and search and rescue dogs.